Visual-Regression-Tracker/Visual-Regression-Tracker/README.md

 ## Contribution
 1. Try it, raise tickets with ideas, questions, bugs and share feedback :)
-1. Logo image
 1. More language support for SDK
-1. Seamless integration with specific testing frameworks
+1. More integration with specific testing frameworks (agents)

 ## Community
 * [Telegram group](https://t.me/visual_tracker)